Daniel Chapman Smith, Co-Founder & Executive Director

 Daniel’s non-professional passions include his family, ultimate frisbee and tango.

 Andrew is a Toronto-based playwright, actor, director, dramaturg, and community arts worker.
-He's been creative director of Project: Humanity since 2009.
+He's been a member of Project: Humanity since 2009.
 Playwright of The Middle Place, Small Axe, and Wormwood, Andrew’s writing has been described as “more than dramatized social work.”
 A four-time Dora Award nominee (twice for writing, twice for performance), Andrew is a graduate of the University of Alberta’s BFA Acting program as well as a Loran Scholar.
 In 2011, his play The Middle Place picked up the Toronto Theatre Critics' Award for Best Production.
 In 2013 he received the U of A’s Alumni Horizon Award in recognition of his verbatim theatre practice.
-Along with his work at Project: Humanity, he is associate director at Crow's Theatre and playwright-in-residence at Tarragon Theatre.
+Along with his work at Project: Humanity, he has held artistic roles at Crow's Theatre, Stratford and Tarragon Theatre.